-With the color picker button you can select a probe from your image.
+With the color picker button wou can select a probe from your image.
 The corresponding values for the real and virtual data channels are then displayed within each color channel slider.
+You can switch between point and area sampling mode from within the global color picker panel (see Section 3.3.5, "Global color picker").

-With the invert button $\blacksquare$ you can toggle the polarities of all channels (including a potentially activated drawn mask) and change the method how channels are combined into the final mask.
-More on that topic can be found in Section 3.2.9, "Combining drawn and parametric masks".
+With the invert button I you can toggle the polarities of all channels (including a potentially activated drawn mask) and change the method how channels are combined into the final mask.
+More on that topic can be found in Section 3.2.5.7, "Combining drawn and parametric masks".

-With the reset button vou can put all settings back to their default state.
+With the reset button  you can put all settings back to their default state.